 d.
 Being struck by a falling object

-Workers on scaffolds can be divided into two groups, erectors/dismantlers and users:
+Workers who use scaffolds can be divided into two groups: erectors/dismantlers and users.

 Erectors and dismantlers are those workers whose are mainly responsible for assembling and disassembling scaffolding.
 This is done before other

-work can continue, and/or after work has been completed.
+work can continue, and/or after they have completed the work.

 In August, 1992, two workers were erecting an aluminum pump jack scaffold.
-As they were raising the second aluminum pole, the pole apparently contacted an overhead power line.
+As they were raising the second aluminum pole, the pole came into contact with an overhead power line.